 Here are a few pointers to make the most of your debt settlement program:

 - Don’t miss payments.
 The longer you wait to contribute to your settlement fund, the longer the settlement process takes — and the more interest and fees that accumulate.

-- Reach out.
+- Reach out for help.
 New Era is known for its customer service.
 It’s worth a call if you don’t understand how something works.
 They might even answer questions you didn’t know you had.

 - Get used to budgeting.
 Getting out of debt is the first step toward financial freedom.
 But staying out of debt can take financial planning.
 Making budgeting a habit is a good way to stay above water after the program.

-New Era Debt Solutions’s rave ratings and above-the-table practices could be a comfort to someone who is wary about working with a debt-relief company.
-It’s completion rate is impressively high, and it doesn’t enforce minimum debt requirements.
+New Era Debt Solutions’s rave ratings and above-aboard practices could be a comfort if you’re wary about working with a debt-relief company.
+Its completion rate is impressively high, and it doesn’t enforce minimum debt requirements.
 Make sure your debts are eligible before you apply, however.

 Enrolling doesn’t guarantee that its services will work, and debt settlement can dig you into a deeper hole if your creditors aren’t willing to budge.
 Read our guide to debt settlement and other ways of dealing with debt before signing up.